PnS2019/pns2019.github.com/session_01.md

 Welcome to the first session of the module --- _Deep Learning on Raspberry Pi_.

 In this session, we will revisit the basic concepts of Linear Algebra.
 Then, we will familiarize ourselves with `numpy`, a Python package used for scientific computing and some basics of symbolic computation.
-At the end of this session, there will be a few exercises which will further help the understanding of the concepts introduced here.
+At the end of this session, there will be a few exercises which will further help to understand the concepts introduced here.

 ## Linear Algebra

 This section will only provide a brief introduction to Linear Algebra.
-For those of you who are unfamiliar with the concepts of Linear Algebra, it is strongly recommended that you spend some time with a text book or a complete course on Linear Algebra.
+For those of you who are unfamiliar with the concepts of Linear Algebra, it is strongly recommended that you spend some time with a text book or complete a course on Linear Algebra.
 A strongly recommended text book is [Introduction to Linear Algebra](math.mit.edu/~gs/linearalgebra/) by Gilbert Strang.

 __Remarks__: In this module, we do not emphasize the geometry aspects of the Linear Algebra.
-Instead, we use the relevant concepts in the view of programing and computation.
+Instead, we use the relevant concepts for programing and computation.

 ### Scalar, Vector, Matrix and Tensor